arthurbfrancisco/reading-notes/read02.md

 * Customizability: Customizability is a feature that allows you to configure the text editor to your specific needs and preferences.
 This can include things like key bindings, color schemes, and plugins or extensions.
 A highly customizable text editor can help you work more efficiently and comfortably.

+### COMMAND AND OUTPUT TERMINAL EXAMPLE

+* pwd: The pwd command is used to print the current working directory
+* ls: The ls command is used to list the contents of a directory.
+Here's an example of how to use it
+* cd:  The cd command is used to change the current working directory.
+Here's an example of how to use it
+* mkdir: The mkdir command is used to create a new directory
+* touch: The touch command is used to create a new file